List of Action Man characters: Natalie Poole

 A member of the Action Force seen in the 1995 TV series.
 Hasbro released a single, now rare, action figure which had a kicking action.
 At Joecon 2010, a convention exclusive Q-Force action figure of Natalie Poole was released and came with a 'Silent Attack' canoe.
 Poole is the only female Action Man character for which Hasbro produced any toys.

 In G.I.
 Joe vs. Cobra JoeCon Special #3 (2010) published by Fun Publications, Natalie is shown as a member of the Action Force.
 In Revolutionaries #7 (June 2017), part of the Hasbro Comic Book Universe published by IDW Publishing, Natalie is shown as a member of Team Extreme alongside Action Man.

 Knuck Williams

 Knuck was a military member of the Action Force in the 1995 TV series, always sporting a beret and camo gear.
 Like Natalie Poole, a single action figure of Knuck Williams was manufactured by Hasbro during the 1990s.

 Jacques

-A French wheelchair-bound boy and member of Action Force in the 1995 TV series.
+A French wheelchair-using boy and member of Action Force in the 1995 TV series.
 He was in charge of the team's computer works.